-Riverina Water's WHS goal for 2020/2021 is to eliminate workplace risk through good safety management practices.
+Riverina Water's WHS goal for 2021/2022 is to eliminate workplace risk through good safety management practices.
 Where elimination is not achievable/practical, all risks will be reduced to the lowest practicable level using the hierarchy of controls.
-Unsafe work practices are to be eliminated through a combination of safety management, updated Safe Work Method Statements and an improved safety culture.
+Unsafe work practices are to be eliminated through a combination of safety management, updated Safe Work Method Statements and Safe Operating Procedures, and an improved safety culture.

-Objectives Means of achieving Target/measure Improve communication and consultation Kit Kat team meetings Regular face to face discussion between managers and staff Provide timely and appropriate feedback on all WHS issues HSC meetings to address issues raised and provide feedback 12 x monthly meetings held by all teams.
-Regular manager attendance at team meetings.
-Workgroup meetings held quarterly.
-HSC bi-monthly meeting minutes and communication with workgroups.
-Elimination/ reduction of workplace risks Develop and implement a Risk Management Action Plan Develop, monitor and review safe working practices and procedures including SWMS Provide adequate resources (staff and equipment) Regular workplace inspections and audits Conduct audit and analysis of incidents and near misses Procedures updated per schedule.
+Objectives Means of achieving Target/measure Improve communication and consultation Kit Kat team meetings Regular face to face discussion between managers and staff Provide timely and appropriate feedback on all WHS issues Health and Safety committee meetings to address issues raised and provide feedback > 12 x monthly meetings held by all teams. > Regular manager attendance at team meetings. > Workgroup meetings held quarterly. > HSC bi-monthly meeting minutes and communication with workgroups.
+Elimination/ reduction of workplace risks Develop and implement a Risk Management Action Plan Develop, monitor and review safe working practices and procedures including SWMS Provide adequate resources (staff and equipment) Regular workplace inspections and audits Conduct audit and analysis of incidents and near misses RMAP activities at least 90% completion.
+Procedures updated per schedule.
 SWMS reviewed and updated to reflect current and safe work methods.
 Procedure/policy reviews at monthly team meetings.
 Appropriate resources are allocated for the tasks required.
 Audit and inspection schedule up to date.
-Raise the safety culture > Training of staff > Promotion of WHS responsibilities > Monitor and address WHS performance of staff and human error component of incident reports > Regular editions of Safety Newsflash > Annual Safety Breakfast - theme relevant to current or priority WHS issue/s.
-All staff trained to specified WHS requirements and levels.
+Annual report of analysis.
+Register of all incidents to provide information/graphs.
+Raise the safety culture Training of staff Promotion of WHS responsibilities Monitor and address WHS performance of staff and human error component of incident reports Regular editions of Safety Newsflash Annual Safety Breakfast - theme relevant to current or priority WHS issue/s All staff trained to specified WHS requirements and levels.
 All staff aware of their WHS role.
 Human errors identified and addressed in incident reports.
 Reduced percentage of reports involving human error component.
 Minimum of one Newsflash per month.
 Annual safety breakfast held and feedback from employees discussed at HSC meeting.